 The scar on his forehead twitched as if it was alive and his stomach churned horribly.
-Dimly he knew that they were running out of last seconds before Voldemort was with them.
+Dimly, he knew that they ran out of the last seconds before Voldemort was with them.

 "Ron, catch – and GO!" he yelled, throwing one of the wands towards him.
-He saw it spin in the air, he saw Ron's hand reaching for it, but then with a loud booming sound the door suddenly crashed open and Harry's mind instantly filled malevolent euphoria accompanied with the worst surge of agony tearing his scar apart.
-He sank to his knees, holding his molten forehead, praying that Ron and Hermione made it, that they got away…
+He saw it spin in the air, he saw Ron's hand reaching for it, but then with a loud booming sound the door suddenly crashed open and Harry's mind was instantly filled malevolent euphoria accompanied by the worst surge of agony tearing his scar apart.
+He sank to his knees, holding his molten forehead, praying that Ron and Hermione had made it, that they had gotten away…

-Ron's terrified gasp, which reached him only a second later, crushed all his hopes to dust.
+Ron's terrified gasp reached him only a second later and crushed his hopes to ashes.
 It was too late and Belatrix's exhilarating cry only confirmed his darkest thoughts.

 "Dobby!" he called out blindly, still clutching his pulsing scar, "Hurry!
 Take Ron and Hermione out of…!"

-A green flare penetrated his closed eyes and as he opened them in terror, he saw the house elf enveloped in the deadly light.
+A green flare penetrated his closed eyelids and as he opened them in terror, he saw the house elf enveloped by the deadly light.
 Their eyes met for one last moment before the void filled those large glassy orbs and Dobby's small body began to sink to the floor.